tdex-network/tdex-feeder/README.md

 ```
 daemon_endpoint: String with the address and port of gRPC host.
 Required.
-daemon_macaroon: String with the daemon_macaroon necessary for authentication.
 kraken_ws_endpoint: String with the address and port of kraken socket.
 Required.
 markets: Json List with necessary markets informations.
 Required.
   base_asset: String of the Hash of the base asset for gRPC request.
 Required.
   quote_asset: String of the Hash of the quote asset for gRPC request.
 Required.
   kraken_ticker: String with the ticker we want kraken to provide informations on.
 Required.
-interval: Int with the time in secods between gRPC requests.
+  interval: the minimum time in milliseconds between two updateMarketPrice requests.
 Required.
 ```